MoritzNazari/ise25-26_assignment07/README.md

 docker run -d --name db -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -p 5432:5432 postgres:17-alpine
 ```

-Then, you can start the application:
+Then, you can start the application in the `dev` profile for local development:

 ```shell
 cd application